Artierra/liri-node-app/README.md

 To run the application clone this repository to your computer and then run the following commands from a bash command line.

-node liri.js concert-this 'artist/band name here" (in quotes to take queries with more than one word)- This will return upcoming concert information from Bands in Town.
+node liri.js concert-this <artist/band name here> - This will return upcoming concert information from Bands in Town.

-node liri.js spotify-this-song 'name of song' - This will return song information from Spotify. (in quotes to take queries with more than one word)
+node liri.js spotify-this-song <'name of song'>- This will return song information from Spotify. (put name of song in quotes)

-node liri.js movie-this '' - This will return information about movies from OMDB. (put this in quotes to take queries with more than one word)
+node liri.js movie-this <movie name here> - This will return information about movies from OMDB.

 node liri.js do-what-it-says - This will run a special command that is stored in a text file.